Being young in Europe today - health

 - ≥ 18.5 and < 25: normal weight;

-In most EU Member States for which data are available, more young men than young women aged 15-24 years were classified as obese (see Figure 24).
-The largest gender differences were observed in Hungary, Greece, Ireland, Austria and Slovakia, where the difference between the share of obese young men and women was around 3 points.
-In 12 Member States, more young women than young men were classified as obese, the difference being 2-3 points in Denmark, Cyprus, France, the United Kingdom, the Netherlands and the Czech Republic.
+In 14 of the 22 EU Member States for which 2017 data are available, more young men than young women aged 16-24 years were classified as obese (see Figure 27).
+The largest gender differences were observed in Estonia, Bulgaria, Slovakia and Slovenia, where the share of obese young men exceeded the share for young women by 3-4 percentage points.
+In eight Member States, more young women than young men were classified as obese, the difference between the sexes being 2-3 points in Ireland, Portugal, the Netherlands, Malta and France.